Glossary of ancient Roman religion: mundus

 Literally "the world", also a pit supposedly dug and sealed by Romulus as part of Rome's foundation rites.
 Its interpretation is problematic; it was normally sealed, and was ritually opened only on three occasions during the year.
 Still, in the most ancient Fasti, these days were marked C(omitiales) (days when the Comitia met) suggesting the idea that the whole ritual was a later Greek import.
 However Cato and Varro as quoted by Macrobius considered them religiosi.
 When opened, the pit served as a cache for offerings to underworld deities, particularly Ceres, goddess of the fruitful earth.
 It offered a portal between the upper and lower worlds; its shape was said to be an inversion of the dome of the upper heavens.

 N

 nefandum

 An adjective derived from nefas (following).
 The gerund of verb fari, to speak, is commonly used to form derivate or inflected forms of fas.
-See Vergil's fandi as genitive of fas.
+See Virgil's fandi as genitive of fas.
 This use has been invoked to support the derivation of fas from IE root *bha, Latin fari.